 - In AAD Connect you can simply change the source of an attribute being synchronized to the cloud as the user identifier.
 You need to adjust attribute flow using synchronization rule editor.

 - If you are using AD FS as an authentication method, you need to configure what is known as Alternate login ID.
 You will get a better overview of it when we cover it in part II.

 And here you are – your users’ identities are in the cloud.
-The first step completed.
-At this point, you might start to ask a question how do you get into this tenant and how your users can log into it?
+The first step is completed.
+At this point, you might start to ask a question on how do you get into this tenant and how can your users log onto it?

 No worries, I’m going to let you rest by now.
 But hey!
 Come back soon for more clues, and now… go and test.
 And fix after testing.
 And ask me for help if needed.

 In the second part of our hybrid identity set up guidance, we’ll work on identity and authentication issues.
 So stay tuned!